 Meredith began teaching at age 18 and soon became an Assistant Director of a dance studio, managing, teaching, and assisting in the direction of shows.
 She developed Studio Success—a well known series of guides and scripted themes dedicated to helping dance studio owners and instructors organize a successful school and recital.
 After receiving her B.A. in English Literature from Florida Atlantic University, Meredith earned her teaching certification and has taught in preschools, elementary schools, and middle schools.
 She is also a member of the International Dance Teachers Association.

-Gabriela, known to our dancers as “Miss Gaby”, is an integral part of the DTTA family!
-Now in her second year as the Assistant Director, she is responsible for managing and instructing students in both school & studio locations.
+Gabriela, known to our dancers as “Miss Gaby”, is an integral part of the DTTA family.
+As our Co-Director, she is responsible for managing and instructing students in both school & studio locations across Broward County.
 Born and raised in Florida, she started dancing at the Emerald Hills Dance Studio under the instruction of Debbie Montgomery.
-Miss Gaby excelled in tap and modern dance, and is eager to instruct our dancers.
-During her training, she participated in various charity events, and parades throughout Broward County.
+Miss Gaby excelled in tap and modern dance, and has since expanded her focus to Hip Hop and Jazz Funk, offering our students a challenging and innovative perspective in both disciplines.
+During her training, she participated in various charity events, and events throughout South Florida.
 In high school, her love of dance and theater enticed her to get involved with the drama club.
 She provided choreography and make-up artistry for her school’s performances, while lending her time to teach dance to elementary school students.
 Since the age of 18, Miss Gaby has excelled in leadership as she has held the title of Office Manager for a prominent veterinary clinic.
-She is always working diligently to continue to grow in her dancing and teaching styles, attending workshops & conventions in Hip Hop and Contemporary styles of dance.
+She is always working to expand her knowledge by staying informed of the latest trends in the industry.

 Christine, born in New York, but raised in Florida, has been a patron of the arts since the age of 4.
 Her love of showmanship has driven her to study everything from ballet, modern dance, jazz, lyrical, cheerleading, gymnastics, ballroom, & Middle Eastern dance to acting & theater.
 She has been teaching others since the age of 16, having served as a volunteer coach for the local optimists, which was one of her many teaching experiences.
 This included instruction at the City of Tamarac, McCarther HIgh School and Walter C. Young.
 Christine always found that she had a love of teaching children, whether it be choreography, dance technique or cheerleading.
 She has always found the time to share her broad array of dance experience with others.
 While studying dance theater and acting in college, she also found time to choreograph for her cheerleading team (Nova and The University of Florida).
 She would go on to excel in many performances, including commercials for Disney, back up dancing for Jessica Simpson and numerous ballet & dance theater productions.
 She is thrilled to be with Dance Through the Ages and excited to share her passion for dance.